top of page

 http://www.youtube.com/watch?v=Wbs5aoqFtVQ

-This is the first of three videos that covers a lot of the rules that we discussed in class concerning content & function words and rhythm.
+This is the first of three videos that covers a lot of the rules concerning content & function words and rhythm.

 Jennifer's Sentence Rhythm through Rhyme videoJe